-So think of all the staple meals and make a list of them (The freebie can help you there too!)
+So think of all the staple meals and make a list of them.

 [Step 3] Start adding it to the calendar

-Now that you have all of these meals listed, both family favourites and staples, you can start adding them to your calendar.
+Now that you have these meals listed, both family favourites and staples, you can start adding them to your calendar.

 Try to space them out evenly, and fairly.
 Don’t bulk all of one family favourite in one week, we don’t want any arguments!

-If you want to learn new recipes or try new things, this is a great time to add those in.
+If you want to learn new recipes or try new things, this is a brilliant time to add those in.

 [Step 5] Fill in the gaps

 Beautiful, we’re on the way to a successful month of meals!